LafeLabs/thing/README.md

 Use main geometron editor to create shapes, both svg and png, save, email to someone with laser cutter(or ponoko) and get shapes, more than you need, give them to people, including whoever sent you the system

-## Build a web page on index.html

-links to learn all the types of code, to how code fits together, the 5 alchemy elements of geometron code, how editor.php works

 ## symbol app builder

 build a new symbol app with custom symbolic language, custom mobile interface, custom keyboard, share symbol app with other users, along with symbols